 No one should be subjected to domestic violence.
 Unfortunately, New York law has long struggled with the best ways to protect people from abuse while also defending the rights of people who are accused.

 These are difficult legal issues, and whichever end of a domestic violence accusation you are on, it can be critical to have the help of a skilled attorney.
-At the Law Offices of Kristine M. Demo-Vazquez, P.C., in Rochester, we help men and women sort out these issues.
+At the Law Offices of Kristine M. Demo-Vazquez, P.C., in Henrietta, we help men and women sort out these issues.
 We help people get the protection they need, and we also uphold people’s rights and defend their interests.

 Establishing Orders Of Protection